mika314/live-music/session-summaries.md

 - A bassline following a G-C-D-Em progression.
 - A harmony section with pads playing the G-C-D-Em progression.
 - An algorithmic melody that generates notes harmonically with the chord progression.

+## Session Summary July 22, 2025 1PM

+This session focused on creating and refining the `README.md` file for the Live Music System project.
+The following key changes and improvements were made:

+- Initial `README.md` created with project overview, build instructions, and basic running instructions.
+- Running instructions updated to reflect that the server automatically starts the client.
+- Detailed music composition instructions and code examples were added, covering:
+    - Setting tempo (`setBpm()`)
+    - Adding samples (`Sample` object, `kick(0)` gain clarification)
+    - Creating synthesizer instruments (basslines, melodies, chords, pads) using `createBass()`, `createPluck()`, `createPad()`, `seq()`, and `chord()`.
+    - Clarification on Roman numerals for major/minor intervals (`I, III, V, iii`).
+    - Usage of `synth(Note)`, `synth(Envelope)`, `synth.maj(Note)`, and `synth.min(Note)` with code examples.
+    - Clarification that `note.setVel()` and `note.setDur()` apply to all notes, not just chord notes.
+- Explanation of `Reverb` usage.
+- Explanation of algorithmic composition using `rnd()`.
+- The "Recompile and Run" section was updated to provide more accurate and detailed instructions for recompiling and restarting the client/server based on the type of code changes.
+- Added a section explaining the `runForever()` function and its purpose.
+- Removed uncertain phrasing (e.g., "likely suggests") throughout the document to improve clarity and accuracy.